heathhenley/AOC/2025/readme.md

 ### Day 4
 Very straightforward grid problem - probably a bit of foreshadowing for what is to come...
 At least I'll have some grid parsing / walking down for the those.

+### Day 5
+This was a cool one - merging ranges, just did part 1 brute force but for part 2 had to merge the ranges together.
+Really similar to a problem for last year or 2023 I think, so I recognized what to do right away.